nikidev/bulls-and-cows-nm/README.md

  - NPM

 ## Additional planned features:
- - Reload button to request the Top 10 leaderboard results via AJAX
+ - Add a reload button to request the Top 10 leaderboard results via AJAX (not by page refresh)

 ## Made by: Nikolay Mikov